Philip Nock, MA

 Profile

-Philip Nock is a research fellow in the research group "Infrastructures of China's Modernity".
-He studied "History, Politics and Society" at the Universities of Bonn and St Andrews (UK) and completed his Master in "Political Science" in Bonn and Toronto.
-Philip Nock is doing his dissertation under the supervision of Prof. Xuewu Gu at the Department of International Relations and Prof. Maximilian Mayer.
-He is part of the research collective "The Second Cold War Observatory."
+Philip Nock is a research fellow in the research group ‘Infrastructures of China's Modernity’ at CASSIS and a visiting scholar at the American-German Institute in Washington, DC until the end of October 2024.
+He studied ‘History, Politics and Society’ at the Universities of Bonn and St Andrews (UK) and completed his Master's degree in ‘Political Science’ in Bonn and Toronto.
+Philip Nock is doing his doctorate under the supervision of Prof Xuewu Gu and Prof Maximilian Mayer.
+He is also part of the research collective "The Second Cold War Observatory."

-Prior to joining CASSIS, Philip Nock was a research assistant at the Chair of International Relations/Center for Global Studies at the University of Bonn and a desk officer at the Department of Europe and International Affairs of the State Chancellery of North Rhine-Westphalia.
-In addition, he gained further practical experience in Berlin and Brussels at think tanks, non-governmental organizations as well as in the Bundestag.
+Before joining CASSIS, Philip Nock worked as a research assistant at the Chair of International Relations/Centre for Global Studies at the University of Bonn and as a desk officer in the Europe and International Affairs Department of the State Chancellery of North Rhine-Westphalia.
+Furthermore, he gained additional practical experience in Berlin and Brussels at think tanks, non-governmental organisations and in the Bundestag.

 Research Interests